 Location: Park Avenue in Winter Park between Cole Avenue and Lyman Avenue

-Central Florida’s oldest continual holiday parade happens each year in Winter Park, Florida.
-The parade goes down Park Avenue in the heart of Winter Park, starting at Cole Avenue and ending at Lyman Avenue.
+Central Florida's oldest continual holiday parade happens each year in Winter Park, Florida.
+The parade goes down Park Avenue in the heart of Winter Park, starting at Canton Avenue and Park Avenue, continuing down Park Avenue to the south, and ending at Hannibal Square.
 The parade includes marching bands, local fire and police, and Santa.

 View this post on Instagram

-Starting with a water ski show and ending with a boat parade, nothing says Christmas in Orlando like a celebration on the water.
+Starting with a water ski show (cancelled for 2021) and ending with a boat parade, nothing says Christmas in Orlando like a celebration on the water.
 The event is free but donations benefit local food pantries including the food pantry at Winter Park High School, my alma mater.

 #7: OVIEDO CHAMBER HOLIDAY PARADE & SNOW MOUNTAIN